marcusfgardiner/CV/README.md

 ## Personal Interests

 #### Winston Churchill Fellow (2018) - Digital Solutions to Mental Healthcare

-I was awarded a highly selective research fellowship by the Winston Churchill Memorial Trust and Mental Health Foundation, for which I will travel to the USA and research the use of digital technology to support good mental health in the workplace (2018).

 My passion for applying digital solutions to solve real world problems extends beyond my work and education.
 I will travel to the USA in 2018 as a Winston Churchill and Mental Health Foundation Fellow to research the uses of digital technology to support good mental health.

 #### [Coding Blog](https://medium.com/@marcusfgardiner) published by Hacker Noon and freeCodeCamp
-Marcus kept a blog alongside his intensive course at Makers, which was read over 12,000 times and published by Makers Academy, Hacker Noon and freeCodeCamp.
+I wrote a blog alongside my intensive course at Makers, which was read over 12,000 times and published by Makers Academy, Hacker Noon and freeCodeCamp.

 ## Experience